16 FUN Things To Do At Moraine Lake

 Secure Your Reservation

-One of the best things to do at Moraine is get your shuttle or tour booked!
-Okay, this is a joke as it’s not truly one of the best things to do at Moraine Lake.
+One of the best things to do at Moraine is to book your shuttle or tour!
+Okay, this is a joke, as it’s not truly one of the best things to do at Moraine Lake.

 However, there is no more parking offered at Moraine Lake, so if you get your Parks Canada shuttle bus reservation in order, you can check one thing off for the day because you just overcame a severe hurdle that many face on any trip to Banff.

-Getting to Moraine Lake is not as easy as rocking up, parking, and getting out of your car.
-Thankfully there are still quite a few ways to get to Moraine Lake.
+Getting to Moraine Lake is not as easy as rocking up, parking, and getting out of your car anymore.
+Thankfully, there are still quite a few ways to get to Moraine Lake.
 We detail a few other options below.

 - Read More: Moraine Lake Parking: Changes You Need to Know